-The employer asks this question to evaluate your Knowledge of what duplication of data entails.
-As you respond to this question, demonstrate your understanding of what duplicates are and their consequences in data recording.
+The employer asks this question to evaluate your Knowledge of what data duplication entails.
+As you respond to this question, demonstrate your understanding of duplicates and their consequences in data recording.

-“I understand that duplication is a big issue with health records making retrievals miss critical medical facts if cubbed by conflicting entries.
+“I understand duplication is a big issue with health records making retrievals miss critical medical facts if cubbed by conflicting entries.
 Having this in mind, I use software that automatically checks for any duplicated data.
-I also ensure to double-check all entries to ascertain that there is redundancy missed by the software.”
+I also ensure to double-check all entries to ascertain that the software misses redundancy.”

 20. As A Medical Record Clerk, You Will Be Handling Personal And Confidential Patient Information.
 What Is Your Previous Experience Handling Confidential Information?

-This question is asked by your potential employer to evaluate your knowledge in this field.
-In your answer, demonstrate that you know the importance of protecting the patients’ information.
+Your potential employer asks this question to evaluate your knowledge in this field.
+In your answer, demonstrate the importance of protecting the patients’ information.

 Use these questions and answers to prepare adequately for your next interview.
-You simply need to demonstrate to the interviewer that you have relevant knowledge and skills by answering every question correctly.
+You must demonstrate to the interviewer that you have relevant knowledge and skills by answering every question correctly.